 If personal data is processed for direct marketing purposes, you have the right to object at any time to the processing of your personal data for such marketing purposes.
 In that case SOLV will no longer process your personal data for those purposes.

 Where the processing of your personal data is based on your consent, you have the right to withdraw your consent at any time.
 The withdrawal of consent does not affect the lawfulness of the processing before it has been withdrawn.

 You can submit your request to SOLV via email@example.com.
-SOLV will respond to your request as soon as possible, but in any event within one month of receipt of the request.
+SOLV will respond to your request as soon as possible, but in any case within one month of receipt of the request.
 This period may be extended by two months if necessary, depending on the complexity of the requests and their number.
-SOLV will inform you within one month of receipt of the request if such an extension will be made, stating the reason for the delay.
-If SOLV does not act on your request, SOLV will inform you as soon as possible, but in any event no later than thirty days after receipt of the request, of the reasons for inaction.
+SOLV will inform you within one month of receipt of the request if such an extension is to be made, stating the reason for the delay.
+If SOLV does not act upon your request, SOLV will inform you of the reasons for not acting as soon as possible, but in any case no later than one month after receipt of the request.